reshmabidikar/reshmabidikar.github.io/2020/07/tointfunction-in-java-8-with-code-sample.md

   - "java8"
 ---

 Functional interfaces and lambda expressions are one of the major features in Java 8.
-Java provides a lot of in-built functioal interfaces in the java.util.function package.
+Java provides a lot of in-built functional interfaces in the java.util.function package.
 One of these is the **ToIntFunction.** In this blog post, I will be explaining how thisfunctional interface works.
 To know more about functional interfaces, you can refer to [this](https://learnjava.co.in/what-is-a-functional-interface/) blog post.

-\[table id=24 /\]

 ## What is ToIntFunction

 **ToIntFunction** is an in-built functional interface in the **java.util.Function** package.
 It accepts an argument of any data type but returns a result of type **int**.

 It is a primitive specialization of the [Function](https://learnjava.co.in/java-8-function-interface-example/) interface that always returns a result of **int** type.
 So **IntFunction<T>** is similar to [**Function<T,Integer>**](https://learnjava.co.in/java-8-function-interface-example/)

-It has an **applyAsInt** method.
+It has an **applyAsInt**method.
 It then applies the logic in this method on the argument passed in to produce the **int** result.

 ## ToIntFunction Sample Code